Your secret weapon against overwhelm & being ignored

 Solution: Split it up.
 For example, one DoD for the whole with 2 parts: 1) for what’s under your control — include sending work to the others here; and 2) one for what you’ll receive from others.
 The latter detailing what you need to check to ensure it’s up to par and to integrate it with everything else.

 There you are.
-You now know how to ban the crickets, how to avoid feeling done when you really aren’t yet.
-And that’ll help you make the difference you’re after.
+You now know how to avoid hearing crickets when you publish your work — how to avoid feeling done when you really aren’t yet.
+It’ll help you make the difference you’re after.
 Whether that’s recognition, impact, or revenue.

 Your first steps: